 a person who has megalomania.

-Also meg·a·lo·ma·ni·a·cal [meg-uh-loh-muh-nahy-uh-kuhl], /ˌmɛg ə loʊ məˈnaɪ ə kəl/, meg·a·lo·man·ic [meg-uh-loh-man-ik] /ˌmɛg ə loʊˈmæn ɪk/. of, relating to, or suggesting megalomania or a person who is afflicted with it.
+Also meg·a·lo·ma·ni·a·cal [meg-uh-loh-muh-nahy-uh-kuhl], /ˌmɛg ə loʊ məˈnaɪ ə kəl/, meg·a·lo·man·ic [meg-uh-loh-man-ik]. /ˌmɛg ə loʊˈmæn ɪk/. of, relating to, or suggesting megalomania or a person with it.

-Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018
+Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

 And Downey is at his sarcastic, vulnerable, and megalomaniacal best in Iron Man 3.‘Iron Man 3,’ Starring Robert Downey Jr., Is Loud, Quippy, Ridiculous Fun|Marlow Stern|May 1, 2013|DAILY BEAST

 She burns through staffers and appears to have a megalomaniacal sense of her own destiny.Did Sexism Do Michele Bachmann In?|Michelle Goldberg|January 5, 2012|DAILY BEAST

 Spacey makes Abramoff an enormously appealing rage-filled, thieving, megalomaniacal sociopath.

 But Spacey makes Abramoff an enormously appealing, rage-filled, thieving, megalomaniacal sociopath.

 He'd been a musical-comedy producer so long that no megalomaniacal absurdity could take him by surprise.The Real Adventure|Henry Kitchell Webster